Get started

 Projects are the home for a project or application team of your organization.
 A project is a collection of one or more environments.

+Environments are a sub-partitioning of projects.
+They are usually isolated instantiations of the same project representing a stage in its development lifecycle, e.g. from “development” through to “production”.
 Environments receive deployments.
-They are usually isolated instantiations of the same project representing a stage in its development lifecycle, e.g. from “development” through to “production”.

 Environments are classified by environment types, so you need to create one of these as well.